Raspova/RayCaster/README.md

 ![Banner](asset/banner.png)
 # Intro

-Simple ray caster principle implementation in SFML.
+Simple implementation of the Ray Caster principle in SFML.
-Ray casting is a basic computer graphics rendering algorithms that use the geometric algorithm of ray tracing.
+Ray casting is a basic computer graphics rendering algorithm that uses the geometric algorithm of ray tracing.
-Here it is :
+Here it is:

 ![ex](asset/ex.jpg)

-There is a 2D map that you can see in the top left corner , rays are cast from the player, if one ray touch a wall a collum is dwaned.
+There is a 2D map that you can see in the top left corner, rays are cast from the player.
+If one ray touches a wall, a column is drawn.

 # Usage and install